The Lord of the Rings: The Fellowship of the Ring

 Why Parents Might Like It

-Offers a rich, immersive world with epic storytelling and compelling character arcs that appeal to adult audiences, alongside its suitability for older children.
+Offers a rich, immersive world with mature themes and compelling character arcs that appeal to adult audiences.

 Positives & Learning